avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 jnz      $-0x2
 ```

-I realized way too late that I could just replace one instance of "fe23" with "430f" (`mov #0x0, r15`).
+I realized way too late that I could just replace one instance of "fe23" with "430f" (equivalent to `mov #0x0, r15`, the primitive debugger on Microcorruption allows you to rewrite memory).
 After that, my stepping got a lot smoother.
 By stepping approximately 0x790 instructions at a time, I could see the instructions get written one by one.

 Eventually, after there were no more password bytes, I reached the following: